-The Member chairing the meeting will invite the questioner to put the question to the Member named in the notice.
-If a questioner who has submitted a written question is unable to be present, they may ask the Member chairing the meeting to put the question on their behalf, in which event the answer given by the relevant Member shall also be written and sent to the questioner.
+The Chairman will invite the questioner to ask their question. .
+If a questioner who has submitted a written question is unable to be present, they may ask the Chairman to put the question on their behalf, in which event the answer given by the Chairman shall also be written and sent to the questioner.